mdbridge/click-by-voice/README.md

   * to cover elements added dynamically over time, Click by Voice automatically refreshes hints every 3 seconds
     * this can require waiting several seconds after a click or page load
-  * standard hints does not find many elements that are only clickable because of event listeners
+  * standard hints does not find elements that are only clickable because of event listeners
     * hopefully, the extended hints `:++` should find most of these.
 * The placement of hints is suboptimal and disrupts the flow of some webpages